 Health Care Proxy: Otherwise known as a health care power of attorney, this authorizes someone you trust to make important decisions regarding medical care on your behalf.

 Living Will: This conveys your wishes regarding important medical matters, specifically end of life care.
 This includes the use of ventilators, feeding tubes, and comfort measures.

 Do Not Resuscitate (DNR) Order: This instructs medical professionals on whether to use cardiopulmonary resuscitation (CPR) or other life saving measures if your breathing or heart stops.

 In addition to these documents, it is important to authorize someone you trust to act as your general Power of Attorney.
 This allows them to attend to important financial and business matters in the event you are unable to on your own.

 Let Us Help You Today

 During this difficult time, Cavallo & Cavallo are here to answer your questions and provide the trusted legal guidance you need.
-Serving clients throughout the Bronx and New Rochelle areas, call or contact our Bronx & New Rochelle Medicaid & nursing home attorneys online to find out how we can help you today.
+Serving clients throughout the Bronx and Westchester areas, call or contact our Bronx & Westchester Medicaid & nursing home attorneys online to find out how we can help you today.